A beginner's guide to starting RC Drifting (Ver. 2026)

 Entry Level

-Successor to the Yokomo Rookie Drift 1.0.
-Competitively priced, great performing out of the box, tons of room to grow as everything is plastic with a huge aftermarket support, lots of adjustability out of the box, competitive rear biased weight distribution layout with included rear ESC mount and capable of rear mounted servo with parts sold separately
+Successor to the Yokomo Rookie Drift 1.0 and YD-2 series.
+Competitively priced, great performing out of the box, tons of room to grow as everything is plastic with huge aftermarket support, lots of adjustability out of the box, competitive rear biased weight distribution layout with included rear ESC mount and capable of rear mounted servo with parts sold separately

-Reve D’s offering for a beginner chassis, solid spool differential and fixed suspension links makes the build quick and easy but leaves little room for personal adjustments, rear ESC and rear servo gives competitive rear-biased weight distribution, long term list of Reve D upgrade parts planned and growing aftermarket support from many different companies
+Reve D’s first offering for their own chassis.
+R.C.D.C.
+2025 Winner.
+Solid spool differential and fixed suspension links makes the build quick and easy with a competitive out of the box alignment but leaves little room for personal adjustments without purchase of seperate parts, rear ESC and rear servo gives competitive rear-biased weight distribution, long term list of Reve D competition developed upgrade parts planned and growing aftermarket support from many different companies.

 MST RMX 2.0/2.5 Chassis Kit - $120 Classic kit / $210 S Chassis kit

-Great quality all plastic chassis kit, classic chassis kits offer a budget friendly RTR-spec chassis with an opportunity to use quality electronics from the start, limited adjustability with the classic chassis kit that has fixed links that leaves little room for error in suspension alignment which makes it great for beginner builders, classic kits feature locked spools while the S chassis kits feature included ball differentials, 2.0 bevel style gear system can often fail under lots of boost and turbo, 2.5 has better revised gear system, upgrade parts and even stock replacement parts can be increasingly hard to find without looking overseas, limited aftermarket support.
+Great quality all plastic chassis kit, classic chassis kits offer a budget friendly RTR-spec chassis with an opportunity to use quality electronics from the start, limited adjustability with the classic chassis kit that has fixed links that leaves little room for error in suspension alignment which makes it great for beginner builders while S kit includes adjustable links, classic kits features locked spool while the S chassis kits feature included ball differentials, 2.5 has better revised gear system compared to 2.0 versions, upgrade parts and even stock replacement parts can be increasingly hard to find without looking overseas, limited aftermarket support.

-Budget fiberglass chassis, rear motor (RR) or mid motor (MR) layout, can be decent performing with some tuning, low quality parts that can have lots of play and slop, most replacement and upgrade parts will have to be shipped from overseas.
+Budget fiberglass chassis with many motor positions and drivetrain configurations including gear, belt and bevel gear driven.
+Carbon graphite version available in blue, red or purple featuring colored carbon chassis and aluminum shocks.
+Can be decent performing with some tuning, low quality parts that can have lots of play and slop and most replacement and upgrade parts will have to be shipped from overseas.

 Redcat RDS Chassis Kit - $200

 Decent bang for your buck carbon chassis with aluminum bodied shocks.
-Compatible with a few YD-2 style parts.
-Few Redcat branded upgrades and limited aftermarket support that leaves many looking to Yokomo/Reve D for upgrade parts to retrofit.
-Very low quality ball cups and studs resulting in a need to upgrade right out of the box.
-Very easy for beginners with little knowledge of gyro endpoints to strip factory plastic servo horn, resulting in a need to upgrade to Redcat specific aluminum servo horn.
+Compatible with a few Yokomo-style parts.
+A few Redcat branded upgrades and limited aftermarket support that leaves many looking to Yokomo/Reve D for upgrade parts to retrofit.
+Very low quality ball cups and studs usually resulting in a need to upgrade right out of the box.
+Very easy for beginners with little knowledge of gyro endpoint setup to strip factory plastic servo horn, resulting in a need to upgrade to Redcat specific aluminum servo horn.

 Mid-Level